wallix/redemption/docs/manual_to_redemption.rst

 Two internal modules were developped recently to provide small functionnal and visual tests: ``bouncer2.hpp`` and ``test_card.hpp``.

-The first is design to display a bouncing cube, which flees the mouse arrow.
+The first is designed to display a bouncing cube, which flees the mouse arrow.
-The second a complete test card designed to test the base orders' color -- a lot of trouble comes for color handling and it can reveal very userful to check with a test card.
-In the preceding figure, we used several ``OpaqueRect``, ``MemBlt`` and ``GlyphIndex``.
+The second a complete test card designed to test the base orders' color -- a lot of trouble historically came from color handling and it was very useful to check with a test card.
+In the preceding figure, we used several internal RDP drawing orders namely ``OpaqueRect``, ``MemBlt`` and ``GlyphIndex``.

 Null module
 ...........
-This module is never called.
-It is used to reinitialise module states to nothing, it can receive any data from any clients without complaining.
+This module is never supposed to be called.
+It is used as a Null object to reinitialise module states to nothing, it can receive any data from any clients without complaining (but that should obviously not happen).

 Transitory module
 .................
-It is used as a placeholder when waiting for information from authentifier to choose the next module.
+Transitory is used as a placeholder when waiting for information from authentifier to choose the next module (Null module could probably be also used for that purpose).

 Capture
 -------